Hyperwindmill/php-features/README.md

 PHP Features
 =============
 The goal of this extension is to bring helpful features for php daily development.
-THe implementation is slightly opinionated and when possibile will include settings to override behaviours.
+The implementation is slightly opinionated and when possibile will include settings to override behaviours.

 Inspired by PHP Companion (https://github.com/blanc-frederic/vs-phpcompanion)
 --------